ashleymichal/ashleymichal.github.io/_posts/2015-10-8-So-Stinkin-Close.md

 I am also lamenting that I still have to go through CS before I get to the (super light weight) RSPEC section of the Ruby chapter.
 I want the RSPEC skillz most of all so I can stop flailing around with manual tests.

 I mean, it's not like I have instructors.
 What's the point of being self-taught if you can't skip around the content just a little bit?

+21:35 - Document your troubleshooting, children.
+Because if you don't, you might end up running the same method twice.
+And if you're daft enough, you may wind up putting the output of the first method call in as an argument to the second method call. /facepalm/

+So that project is complete...
+It could likely use some refactoring, but I'm going to leave that to Morning Ashley.